stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 Copier `update` synchronizes the files in the project that the template manages with the latest release of the template.

 > Copier only changes the files and directories that are managed by the template.

+## How Input Variables Are Set

+The tooling sets the values of the required variables when it runs TF commands on a unit:

+- `tft_product_name` - Defaults to the name of the project.
+Set the environment variable `TFT_PRODUCT_NAME` to override this.
+- `tft_environment_name` - The `environment` of the current context
+- `tft_unit_name` - Automatically set as name of the unit itself
+- `tft_edition_name` - Automatically set as the value `default`, except when using an [extra instance](#using-extra-instances) or running [tests](#testing)

+These variables are only used to set locals in the file `meta_locals.tf`.
+Always use these locals in your TF code, rather than the `tft` variables.
+This ensures that deployed resources are not directly tied to the tooling.

+## Shared Modules

+The project structure includes a `tf/shared/` directory to hold TF modules that are shared between the root modules in the same project.

+This directory only exists to provide a simple way to share code between root modules.
+By design, the tooling does not manage any of the shared modules in this directory, and does not impose any requirements on them.

+To share modules between projects, [publish them to a registry](https://opentofu.org/docs/language/modules/#published-modules).

 ## What About Dependencies Between Components?